willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/primeiro-projeto-build-checker.md

 - `response`: object with the request response information;
 - `body`: String with the information of the body of the return of the requisition;

-In our code then we will analyze the return of the requisition and create the appropriate treatments.
+In our code then we will analyse the return of the requisition and create the appropriate treatments.
 The first treatment will be the verification of the error and in case we have an error we will treat the error.

 ```javascript
 ...